two23three/phase-0-pac-1-comparisons-in-javascript/README.md

 to a number first](https://gomakethings.com/converting-strings-to-numbers-with-vanilla-javascript/), and then compare.

 ***Top Tip***: Stick to comparing _numerical_ values with the relational operators and you'll be golden.

 ## Conclusion

+JavaScript contains both equality and relational operators that we can use in writing code to compare two values.
+The resulting statements are _Boolean expressions_ &mdash; they always return `true` or `false`.

-JavaScript contains both equality and comparison operators that assist us in writing functional code.
-Make sure you're preferring the strict equality operators, and only comparing numerical values using the relational operators, and you'll avoid annoying errors that can be time consuming to troubleshoot!
+Make sure you're using the strict equality operators whenever possible, and only comparing numerical values using the relational operators, and you'll avoid annoying errors that can be time consuming to troubleshoot!

 ## Resources